portellam/xbox-and-xbox-360-title-data/REFERENCES.md

 - [Scripts](./scripts/README.md)

 ## ❗ PLEASE READ
-On the event of any addition, removal, or update of any reference, please update the following files accordingly:
+On the event of an addition, removal, or update of any reference, please update the following files accordingly:

 - `./README.md`